tonybranfort/ngpo/README.md

 	- getValue
 	- enterValue
   - clear
+  - isVisible (true if both isPresent and isDisplayed)
   - No impact to existing protractor methods (unless explicitly intended)
 * Simple and consistent way of accessing repeating and nested page elements.
 	- listElement.getRow(n).someElementInList